tkawachi/sbt-lock/README.md

 Your application or dependent libraries might contain loose version dependencies, like `[1.0,)` (means version 1.0 or later), `latest.release`, etc.
-In this case, builds might become different by newer release of dependent libraries.
+In this case, builds might become different by a newer release of dependent libraries.

 This plugin strictly specifies versions by `dependencyOverrides`.